-Is your profile name, Pinterest user name and the description in your bio still up to date or do they need to be refurbished?
+Are your profile name, Pinterest user name, and the description in your bio still up to date or do they need to be updated?

 If they aren’t up to date anymore use the smart search bar to find new relevant keywords to use for your Pinterest bio.

-Sprinkle them naturally into your bio text and avoid keyword stuffing.
+Sprinkle them naturally into your bio text and avoid at all cost keyword stuffing.

 What about your profile picture?

 Do you have a new, high quality branded picture you want to use for your profile?

 If so, now it’s the time to upload it to Pinterest.